1.5 Hours / 1.5 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals seeking to deepen their expertise in threat assessment and violence risk management across a variety of occupational and organizational settings.
-The program is suitable for individuals at all career stages—beginner, intermediate, and advanced—who work in environments where understanding and managing risk is essential.
-Participants will gain practical knowledge applicable to workplaces, corporate security, human resources, consulting, criminal justice, healthcare, social services, and educational institutions.
+This training is designed for mental health and allied professionals who specialize in threat assessment and violence risk management.
+It is intended for individuals who play a role in understanding and managing risk within organizations, including those involved in corporate security, workplace safety, human resources, organizational consulting, criminal justice, healthcare, social services, and education.

 • Mental health professionals (psychologists, counselors, social workers)